 Financial aid eligibility is the difference between the estimated student budget (tuition, room and board, fees, books and personal expenses, travel expenses) and the family contribution.

 The College uses a combination of institutional and federal methodologies to calculate a family contribution.
 The family contribution consists of a parental and a student contribution.
 In determining the parental contribution a number of factors are considered including: parent taxable income and untaxed income, parental assets, number of dependents in the household, and the number of dependent children attending undergraduate institutions.
 The student contribution is determined after a review of student income and assets, including trusts.
-Students are expected to contribute 25% of the value of their assets each year and a minimum contribution from summer earnings of $2,600.
+Students are expected to contribute 25% of the value of their assets each year and a minimum expected contribution of $2,600.